 Verbal behavior therapy involves a communication theory that treats language like any other observable action, a learned behavior that can be acquired, developed, and sustained by applying behavior strategies.
 Supporting language and communication development with behavior strategies doesn’t fit into many traditional language theories.
 However, it shares the goal of promoting more appropriate, consistent, and effective communication proficiency.

-If you’re looking to try verbal behavior therapy near Boston, MA, contact Journey Autism & Behavioral Care Centers today.
+If you’re looking to try verbal behavior therapy near Boston, MA, contact Journey ABA today.
 Call 844.222.4513 or reach out to our team online.

 What Is Verbal Behavior Therapy for Children with Autism?